mwouts/world_bank_data/README.md

 ## Using behind a proxy

 Using the package behind an http proxy is possible.
-Use either the `proxies` argument in the `get_*` functins, or set the proxy globally with e.g.:
+Use either the `proxies` argument in the `get_*` functions, or set the proxy globally with e.g.:

 ```python
 wb.options.proxies = {'http': 'http://example.com:3128'}